| |

 This can happen even the drive was never even nearly completely filled because the flash controller spreads write accesses over all physical blocks to ensure that all cells are weared out equally (wear levelling).

-Unfortunately USB flash drives have no standard mechanism for reading their current health state as known from harddrives.
-So, always expect an USB flash drive to die at any time...
+Unfortunately most USB flash drives have no standard mechanism for reading their current health state as known from harddrives.
+So, always expect a USB flash drive to die at any time...

 http://support.microsoft.com/?scid=kb;en-us;895962